arph226/BAE305-SP25-Lab4/README.md

 ### Part 2: Op Amps and Frequency Response

-We began this section by building a voltage follower, seen below in Figure 4.1.
+We began this section by building a voltage follower, as seen below in Figure 4.1.
 Going from the previous circuit, this required us to simply replace the 1kOhm resistor with a 68kOhm one, replace the 1.5 MOhm resistor with a wire, and disconnect the op amp from ground.

 ![image](https://github.com/user-attachments/assets/57bd67e6-f1af-410f-93e0-d7aed469f7d0)
 <p align="left"><em>Figure 4.1: Schematic of Circuit 4.
 A voltage follower op amp circuit. </em></p>